mabrobotics/MD80-x-CANdle-Documentation/Software.md

 (mdtool_test_encoder)=
 #### `mdtool test encoder <type> <ID>`
 This command is used to check how accurate a praticular encoder was calibrated.
 The 'type' argument can be either 'main' for onboard encoder, or 'output' for output encoder.
-This command runs a routine that makes one full rotation of the shaft (either motor or output shaft, depending on the chosen encoder type) and after completing fills up the max, min and standard deviation errors that can be accessed using the [`mdtool setup info`](mdtool_setup_info) command.
+This command runs a routine that makes one full rotation of the shaft (either motor or output shaft, depending on the chosen encoder type) and after completing fills up the max, min and standard deviation errors that can be accessed using the [`mdtool setup info all`](mdtool_setup_info) command.

 ```{warning}
 Main encoder errors can be larger for non-sinusoidal motors (BLDC motors) because of their back-emf waveform shape.
 If you care about very precise positioning we advise using PMSM motors (sinusoidal).